When Do You Need a Certificate of Origin?

 - Destination country requirement: Many countries in the Middle East, North Africa, and parts of Asia require a certificate of origin as a standard import document.
 Saudi Arabia, the UAE, Egypt, and others typically require a certificate for all commercial shipments above a certain value.

-- Claiming preferential duty rates: If your customer wants to pay a reduced duty rate under a UK FTA, they need proof of origin — either a supplier declaration on the invoice or, where required, a formal certificate.
+- Claiming preferential duty rates: If your customer wants to pay a reduced duty rate under a UK FTA, they need proof of origin — either a declaration made by the exporter on the invoice (the statement on origin, under the UK–EU TCA) or, where required, a formal certificate.

 - Letters of credit: If the sale is financed via a documentary letter of credit, the L/C may specify a certificate of origin as one of the required documents.
 Failure to provide the correct document means the bank may refuse to pay.